By : Germanteacher -A, B, Blog, C, Die 4 Fälle, Grammar, Nouns, Verbs

 Genders in Accusative

 As you have already learned, the German language offers its speakers three Genders: male, female and neuter which all can be the Accusative object of your sentence.
-Now, as you might have already realized, there is “den” and “einen” which somehow smuggled themselves into the story.
+As you might have already realized, there is “den” and “einen” which somehow smuggled themselves into the story.
 Well, the male gender (der, ein) changes and becomes “den” and accordingly “einen” which is the proper way to express the direct male object in a German sentence.
-All the other genders stay as you already know them from Nominative.
+In contrast, all the other genders stay as you already know them from Nominative.
 Remember: The “n” describes the male gender through the whole case – also, you ask “wen” to aks for the object.

 The gender look as follows: